If you can, you should just feed your horse forage. Pasture, hay, haylage, chaff, forage cubes.

 When using FeedXL you need to remember it is a tool designed to help you assess your horse’s diet.
 It is really important you look to see if what FeedXL is telling you matches what your horse is telling you from body fatness perspective.

-The first thing I ALWAYS do is take a look at a horse’s current diet in FeedXL and compare what the horse is doing WEIGHT WISE with what FeedXL is telling me from a Digestible Energy perspective.
+The FIRST thing to do is take a look at a horse’s current diet in FeedXL and compare what the horse is doing WEIGHT WISE with what FeedXL is telling you from a Digestible Energy perspective.

 This will give you an indication of whether or not you have entered your horse’s details, and diet details, accurately.
 And it gives you a great place to start to build a new, balanced diet.